 Every child should be able to see themselves in a book.
-Our Rainbow reading program allows our LGBT youth to do just that.
-With the support of librarians, administrators and classroom teachers we are allowed to donate books to schools which children can read at school or at home.
+Our Rainbow Reading program allows our LGBT youth, their families and allies to do just that.
+With the support of librarians, administrators, classroom teachers and many non-profit organizations we donate books that can be read at school or at home.

-Our book list is available at Amazon, you can choose the book or books you would like to donate and they will be sent directly to us.
-Our Rainbow Reading program has garnered national attention and was recognized by the American Library Association (ALA) at their annual convention in 2011.
+You can donate to Rainbow Reading.
+We have a wish list available at Amazon.
+You can choose the book or books you would like to donate and they will be sent directly to us.
+Our Rainbow Reading program has garnered national attention and was recognized by the American Library Assocation (ALA) at their annual convention on 2011.
 We appreciate your support!

 Additionally, we have compiled several excellent links to sites that provide lists, reviews, and guidance if you are interested in content or want more information about how to build your own PFLAG Rainbow Reading Program.